-One of the themes that I see coming up for people over and over – and a theme that has certainly played out in my own life – is our mind’s fight against what we need.
+One of the themes that I see coming up for people in their relationship with food is the mind’s fight against what we need.

 Whether it’s needing certain habits to support us in our daily lives, or needing to follow a way of eating, when we think we “shouldn’t” need what we’re needing, we feel caught in a double bind.

 While we feel the effects of this unmet need, at the same time, we don’t feel free to act – to honor and meet it.
 We feel trapped in pain and powerlessness, which is a pretty good description of suffering.

 This internal tug of war leads to a lack of consistency in our behavior, where we go back and forth between honoring what we know is true and honoring what we wish were true.
 Our hearts may feel discouraged; our bodies, ungrounded; our will, frustrated.

 We may feel torn between these two opposing factions – between the part of us saying – “but you shouldn’t need XYZ” – and another part of us that’s literally crying out for this need to be met.
 Oh, ouch.